matthewmueller/combine-errors/Readme.md

 # combine-errors

-  Simple, dependency-free way to combine multiple errors into one.
+  Simple way to combine multiple errors into one.

   This is useful for handling multiple asynchronous errors, where you want to catch all the errors and combine them to return just a single error.